 JCST Trainee Survey

-Since October 2013, all trainees, regardless of their level or specialty, answer the same survey: a maximum of 31 questions.
-There are also additional questions for General Surgery; less than fulltime; and academic trainees (ACFs & ACLs) to answer.
+All trainees, regardless of their level or specialty, answer the same survey, which comprises approximately 31 questions.
+There are also additional questions for Cardiothoracic Surgery, Core Surgical Training (Trauma and Orthopaedic Surgery placements), General Surgery, Neurosurgery, Oral and Maxillofacial Surgery, Otolaryngology, Paediatric Surgery, Plastic Surgery, Trauma and Orthopaedic Surgery, Urology, Vascular Surgery, less than full time, and academic trainees (ACFs & ACLs) to answer.

 JCST survey annual report